Geelong Cup Tips, Betting, Odds, Horses & More 2025

 Geelong Cup Field

-As soon as the 2024 Geelong Cup field is announced, we will bring you all that information in this section and now is the time.
-It’s race week and the final field has been confirmed.
+As soon as the 2025 Geelong Cup field is announced, we will bring you all that information in this section.
+We have to wait until race week for the Geelong Cup field information to be provided.
 Seeing that the race is one of the ideal lead-up races to the Melbourne Cup, we always see a quality field filled with both local and international talent.

 If you want to see the type of runners that might be targeting the Geelong Cup, you should check out the current odds, if available.
 The odds will provide a look into the more favoured runners in the market and an indication of some potential runners for the race.